PCTFE datasheetAmaury Arnaud

 PCTFE also differs from PTFE by its low coefficient of thermal expansion.
 This thermoplastic is able to maintain its dimensional stability despite exposure to extreme temperatures ranging from – 240 °C to + 150 °C. PCTFE is also resistant to attack by oxidizing agents.
 Thanks to a totally hydrogen-free formula, this material remains intact despite the aggressive nature of certain active ingredients contained in chemical products.

-The PCTFE or polychlorotrifluoroethylene used by SPN is fully compliant with European regulation 1935/2004 of the FDA or Food & Drug Administration.
 Depending on customer requirements, SPN transforms and processes to obtain semi-finished products such as bars, tubes and plates as well as machined parts such as non-returnable seals and gaskets.